 Traditional resolutions tend to fall apart before January ends.
 Instead, make three (and only three) life- or career-changing declarations for 2020.

-For example, “I will loose at least 5 pounds this month,” “I will close the largest deal of my career,” or “I will attend a yoga class at least once a week.”
-The themes matter little as long as they fit your appetite for learning, growth and adventure.
+For example, “I will lose at least 5 pounds this month,” “I will close the largest deal of my career,” or “I will attend a yoga class at least once a week.”
+The themes matter little as long as they fit your appetite for learning, growth, and adventure.
 Declare them clearly!